Rodric's opinion of the Restored Gospel's doctrines change as more revelation comes. In the meantime, reasoning and perception rule the day.

 - It means to have direction and understanding of who you are, why you are here, and where you are going.

-The Good things are common to all faithful members.
-Knowing that Jesus is real and God really talks to us if we have faith to hear Him is a hallmark of Latter-day Saints.
+Good things are common to all faithful Saints.
+Knowing that Jesus is real and God really talks to us if we have faith to hear Him is a Latter-day Saints hallmark.
 Each member of the human family faces challenges inflicted on him or her by circumstances of life, heritage, education, temperament, the agency of others, and a host of other things.
-Being able to move past all of that and still live the tenets of the Christian faith is what being a Black member is about.
+Being able to move past all of that and still live the tenets of the Gospel is what being a Black Saint is about.
 It is the ultimate goal of every Latter-day Saint to be a faithful follower of Jesus Christ and partaker of His grace.
 That's just the way it is.

-- On Being a Latter-day Saint and a Black American Part Three
+- On Being a Latter-day Saint and a Black American: Living With the Past

 The leadership gets it.
-The rest of us Latter-day Saint still need to work on it.
+The rest of us Latter-day Saints still need to work on it.
 Being Black and a Latter-day Saint in America is volumes of books waiting to be written condensed into articles.
-This is part three.